raspberrypilearning/interactive-animation/en/step_2.md

 **Tip:** Professional programmers explore and take inspiration from code created by other programmers.

-Investigate their **Code** tab to compare the code used in each sprite.
-Each sprite has a different **algorithm** which makes its movement unique.
+Investigate the **Code** tab  of each sprites.
+They all have a different **algorithm** which makes their behaviour unique:

++ `events`{:class="block3events"} blocks- some sprites use more than one way of controlling their animation and/or interaction.

++ `motion`{:class="block3motion"} blocks - compare the code used for each sprite.

++ explore how `looks`{:class="block3looks"} blocks are used to alter the size and apperence of a sprite.

+Investigate the **Costumes** tab:
-Investigate their **Costumes** tab.
-Some sprites have more than one **costume** which helps to make the animation or interaction more realistic.
++  some projects use more than one **costume** to make the animation or interaction more interesting or realistic.

 --- /task ---